codesleeps/pixelcraft-bloom/ops/DISASTER_RECOVERY.md

 # Disaster Recovery Runbook

-This document outlines the procedures for database backup and recovery for PixelCraft Bloom.
+This document outlines the procedures for database backup and recovery for AgentsFlowAI.

 ## Backup Strategy